The disused rail corridor is not being used to its potential

 It will provide an attractive new active recreation opportunity for locals and importantly, it will activate the local visitor economy by attracting the many rail trail loving riders from interstate and overseas.

-- The Tasmanian Government has released a Treasury report recommending that the corridor be used for a rail trail between Scottsdale and Lilydale or Lalla.
+- The Tasmanian Government released a Treasury report in July 2018 recommending that the corridor be used for a rail trail between Scottsdale and Lilydale or Lalla.

 - The Dorset Council has been informed the rail trail will end at Lillydale Falls and a train will operate from Lillydale Falls.

-- Federal Government funding needs to be spent by December 2019.
+- Federal Government funding for the rail trail needs to be spent by December 2019.

-- Work cannot begin until the parliament ratifies the government’s decision on how the corridor will be re-used – some train enthusiasts are against the rail trail.
+- Work cannot begin until the parliament ratifies the government’s decision on how the corridor will be re-used – some train enthusiasts are against the rail trail and are lobbying to stop this change.

-- The Legislative Council announced an inquiry into the rail trail in October 2018 with submissions due 2 November 2018.
+- The Legislative Council announced an inquiry into the rail trail in October 2018 with submissions due 2 November 2018 and hearings to be held in February and March 2019.

 Share on social